 At KGA, we strive to convey our passion for gymnastics in an appropriate age-specific manner.
 We believe that each child learns at a different rate and that success is marked in small steps not big leaps.
 We also believe that the best coaches know how to break a trick down more ways than someone else, so if saying it ONE way isn’t getting the message across, then we need to come up with a different way to convey it.
 We also believe that it’s OKAY to make mistakes!
 What we don’t want them to do is to make the same mistake over and over again, which could mean they are just learning it wrong.
 We encourage them to try something different to fix the trick and that’s why we work hard to be able to explain it different ways.
 Last, but definitely not least, we want kids to have FUN!
 The gymnastics, fitness, self-confidence, discipline, strength, purpose, flexibility, and balance will come along for the ride.

 We invite you to look at the schedule for our class listings.
-Our classes include Parent & Tots classes for ages 1 &2, recreational gymnastics for ages 3 to adult, and tumbling and back handsprings for Cheerleaders.
+Our classes include Parent & Tots classes for ages 1 &2, recreational gymnastics for ages 3 to 17, and tumbling and back handsprings for Cheerleaders.
 We also have three non-competitive teams.
 We also have Kauai Ninja Warriors, plus “Wave Flips” classes that are for “boys-only!”
-Tumblers can drop in on Wednesdays at 6:45 and Adults … you can drop in on Wednesday nights at 6:30 for self-directed time in the gym.
+Tumblers can drop in on Wednesdays at 6:15 for our Tumbling Class.